Sweatpants

 Sweatpants are a casual variety of soft trousers intended for comfort or athletic purposes, although they are now worn in many different situations.
-In the United Kingdom, Ireland, Australia, New Zealand, and South Africa they are known as tracksuit bottoms.
-In Australia and New Zealand, they are also commonly known as trackpants, trackies, tracky daks or joggers.
-In the Philippines, they are called "jogging pants".
+In the United Kingdom, they are called joggers.
+In Australia, New Zealand, and South Africa they are known as tracksuit bottoms or trackies.
+In Australia and New Zealand, they are also commonly known as trackpants, tracky daks.
+They are also referred to as jogging pants in Canada.

 History

 The first pair of sweatpants was introduced in the 1920s by Émile Camuset, the founder of Le Coq Sportif.
 These were simple knitted gray jersey pants that allowed athletes to stretch and run comfortably.
 Sweatpants became commonplace at the Olympic Games by the late 1930s, and were seen on many athletes in the decades that followed.
 Adidas introduced the tracksuit that combined the sweatpants with a track top in 1964, which helped popularize athletic fashion.
 The rise of fitness culture, as well as the birth of hip hop in 1980s America, led to the popularization of sweatpants as both leisurewear and streetwear.

 College students also contributed to sweatpants' rise in popularity in the United States.
 Since the 1910s, "sportswear" has been a staple in college campus style and in the 1970s and 80s designers began reimagining the "jersey knit fabric that had been used for gym garb" into clothes for students' everyday wear.
 Despite their rise in popular culture, sweatpants were often criticized in mainstream media in the 1990s and early 2000s; in the American sitcom Seinfeld, the title character, Jerry, tells his friend "you're telling the world you've given up" when he appears in sweatpants.

 Fashion shifted during the COVID-19 pandemic and the resulting increase in remote work.
-Sales of sweatpants have increased since 2019, and many high-end and haute couture fashion brands have moved toward creating simpler, athletic-inspired looks.
+Sales of sweatpants have increased since 2019, and many high-end fashion brands have moved toward creating simpler, athletic-casual inspired looks.

-Design

-Sweatpants are usually made from stretchy knitted jersey fabrics of differing weights, including single jersey, double jersey, fleeceback jersey, and loopback jersey (terry).
-They are a pull-on style pants and often have a flexible elasticated waistband with a drawstring closure.
-They may or may not have a fly and pockets.
-Some sweatpants can also feature elasticized cuffs at the hem of the leg.
-Sweatpants are traditionally ash gray in color but are now available in most colors.
-Traditionally quite "baggy" and loose, sweatpants are now also available in more form-fitting shapes; moreover, they have flexibility and comfort.